finalyards/ZOO-esp32/tof/vl_api/README.md

 >[!NOTE]
 >
 >In your own project, you are free to deal with the pins any way you like.
-You may pick up the use of a TOML file (`pins.toml`) - or just fix the pins in your code.

 ### Single board

 ```
-$ cargo run --release --features=single,distance_mm,defmt,vl53l8cx --example single-emb
+$ cargo run --release --features=single,defmt,vl53l8cx --example single-emb
 ```

 >To use the example against VL53L5CX board, you'll naturally change the feature to `vl53l5cx`.
 These features steer the underlying `vl_uld` library and enable/disable some sensor specific features (e.g. only L8 has the `SYNC` pin for syncing multisensor scans).